jmvrbanac/JSON-XML-Conversion/README.md

 **Note: This project in not yet stable.
 You are free to contribute, but please take note of the unstable nature.**

-This library is designed to be an open-source project which allows for the conversion between JSON and XML.
+This library is designed to be an open-source project which allows for the conversion between JSON and XML in JavaScript.
 While this project is written in TypeScript, the project compiles into normal JavaScript for deployment.

 License
 ----------